-Continuing candidates register directly on WebStar accessed through the university system: https://sharklink.nova.edu/.
-SharkLink user name and passwords to gain entry into the system are assigned at the beginning of a candidate's enrollment.
+Continuing candidates register directly on the university system: https://sharklink.nova.edu.
+Personal Identification Numbers (PINs) used as a password to gain entry into the system are assigned at the beginning of a candidate's enrollment.

 All candidates must complete the Student Enrollment Agreement (SEA) form in order to register for classes.
 The SEA requires candidates to agree with NSU standards and policies regarding course registration and withdrawal, financial responsibility, a release of liability, and more.
-Candidates registering for courses will be prompted to complete the form as part of the registration process.
+Candidates registering for courses will be prompted to complete the form as part of the registration process on Sharklink and Self Service Banner.